jasmine/jasmine/README.markdown

 We welcome your contributions!
 Jasmine is currently maintained by Davis Frank ([infews](http://github.com/infews)), Rajan Agaskar ([ragaskar](http://github.com/ragaskar)), and Christian Williams ([Xian](http://github.com/Xian)).
 You can help us by removing all other recipients from your pull request.

-Why Another Frickin' JS TDD/BDD Framework?
+Why Another JavaScript TDD/BDD Framework?
 -----------

-There are some situations when you want to test-drive JavaScript, but you don't want to be bothered with or even have an explicit document.
-You have no DOM to work with and thus lack HTML elements on which to hang event handlers.
-You may need to make asynchronous calls (say, to an AJAX API) and cannot mock/stub them.

-But you still need to write tests.

-What's an Agile Engineer to do?
+There are some great JavaScript testing frameworks out there already, so why did we write another?

+None of the existing frameworks quite worked the way we wanted.
+Many only work from within a browser.
+Most don't support testing asynchronous code like event callbacks.
+Some have syntax that's hard for JS developers or IDEs to understand.

+So we decided to start from scratch.

 Enter Jasmine
 ------------

-Jasmine is yet another JavaScript testing framework.
-It's *heavily* influenced by JSSpec, ScrewUnit & [JSpec](http://github.com/visionmedia/jspec/tree/master), which are all influenced by RSpec.
-But each of those was lacking in some way: JSSpec & ScrewUnit require a DOM.
-JSpec's DOM-less assumption was a great start, but it needed asynchronous support.
+Jasmine is our dream JavaScript testing framework.
+It's heavily influenced by, and borrows the best parts of, JSSpec, ScrewUnit & [JSpec](http://github.com/visionmedia/jspec/tree/master), and of course RSpec.

-So we started over.
-And TDD'd a whole new framework.
+Jasmine was designed with a few principles in mind.
+We believe that a good JavaScript testing framework:
+* should not be tied to any browser, framework, platform, or host language.
+* should have idiomatic and unsurprising syntax.
+* should work anywhere JavaScript can run, including browsers, servers, phones, etc.
+* shouldn't intrude in your application's territory (e.g. by cluttering the global namespace).
+* should play well with IDEs (e.g. test code should pass static analysis).

+Some of our goals while writing Jasmine:
+* it should encourage good testing practices.
+* it should integrate easily with continuous build systems.
+* it should be simple to get started with.

+The result is Jasmine, and we love test-driving our code with it.
 Enjoy.

 How To
 ------

-There is a nice example of how to use Jasmine in the /example directory.
+There is a simple example of how to use Jasmine in the /example directory.
 But here's more information.

-Exciting changes are afoot and many syntax changes have been made to make Jasmine more usable.
-Please read the examples below for updates.

 ### Specs

 Each spec is, naturally, a JavaScript function.
 You tell Jasmine about this spec with a call to `it()` with a string and the function.
 The string is a description that will be helpful to you when reading a report.

     it('should be a test', function () {
-      var foo = 0
+      var foo = 0;
       foo++;
     });

 ### Expectations

-Within your spec you will want/need to make expectations.
-These are made with the `expect()` funciton and expectation matchers.  like this:
+Within your spec you will want to express expectations about the behavior of your application code.
+These are made with the `expect()` function and expectation matchers, like this:

     it('should be a test', function () {
-      var foo = 0
+      var foo = 0;            // set up the world
-      foo++;

-      expect(foo).toEqual(1);
+      foo++;                  // call your application code

+      expect(foo).toEqual(1); // passes because foo == 1
     });

 Results of the expectations are logged for later for reporting.